 For BS type 2-O, for a RIB operating in non-contiguous spectrum, the OTA ACLR requirements in clause 6.7.3.2 shall apply inside any sub-block gap for the frequency ranges defined in table 6.7.3.5.2-3, while the CACLR requirement in clause 6.6.3.2 shall apply in sub block gaps for the frequency ranges defined in table 6.7.3.5.2-3.

-.
+The requirements shall also apply if the BS supports LP-WUS operation.

 The requirement shall be applied per RIB during the transmitter ON period.